-Nominations for new Directors are made by the Nomination Committee and considered by the Board as a whole.
+Nominations for new Directors are made by the Nomination Committee and considered by the Board.
 Assessment criteria include background, experience, professional skills, personal qualities, whether their skills and experience will augment the existing Board and their availability to commit themselves to the Board's activities.